 ‘Going public’ means a company is switching from private ownership to public ownership.
 If a company has never issued equity to the public, it’s known as an IPO.

 When a company wants to go public, it hires an investment bank to underwrite the IPO.
 Underwriting is the process of raising money, either by debt or equity (in this case we’re referring to equity).

 The first step involves the negotiation of the deal between the company and the investment bank.
 Items usually discussed include the amount of money a company will raise, the type of securities to be issued and other particularities mentioned in the underwriting agreement.

-Once all sides agree to a deal, an initial Draft Offer Document (Prospectus) must be filed with the Australian Securities and Investment Commission (ASIC).
+Once all sides agree to a deal, an initial Draft Offer Document (Prospectus) must be filed with the Bermuda Monetary Authority.
 This document contains all the relevant information investors would require to make an informed decision about investing in the company.